 - Statement of Work – this is where you, in detail, outline what is expected of the developer, what milestones they are to hit, what you expect in the final product, and any other minute details of the project and engagement.

-- Boilerplate Provisions – these are the provisions that should be in every contract – such as disclaimer of warranties, assignment, governing law, indemnification, infringement remedy, force majeure, limitations of liability, notices, etc.
+- Boilerplate Provisions – these are the provisions that should be in every contract – such as disclaimer of warranties, assignment, governing law, indemnification, infringement remedy, force majeure, notices, etc.

 Let us Help.

 This is a high level overview of what should be in an application development agreement.
 There are many other nuances, and these agreements should be drafted and negotiated with the help of an experienced attorney.